Kurt: Let’s start with a very simple question. Who is advising the EB5 investment vehicle entity?...

-EB-5 regional center offerings often involve a new commercial enterprise (“NCE”), the entity the immigrant invests into and an independent job creating enterprise (“JCE”), which the NCE invests or loans the EB-5 investors funds into.
+EB-5 regional center offerings involve a New Commercial Enterprise (“NCE”), the entity the immigrant invests into and an independent Job Creating Enterprise (“JCE”), which the NCE invests or loans the EB-5 investment funds into.

 EB-5 investments are often structured with ‘bridge loans’, or short-term financing.
-When a bridge loan is contemplated (identified) in the Regional Center project application, EB-5 funds can be used to repay the bridge financing when the EB-5 funds are later raised.
+When a bridge loan is contemplated (identified) in the project application, funds can be used to repay the bridge financing when the EB-5 funds are later raised.

 The bridge loan feature enables developers to get their project started by using their own equity or by undertaking more costly bank financing, and then having the EB-5 investor funds replace the bridge loan later.